Seven Fundraising Misconceptions Holding Back Your Organization

 They have no idea the challenges that frontline fundraisers face.

-The problem is, the people with misconceptions about fundraising are often are making decisions about how much to invest in fundraising, and which strategies to undertake.
+The problem is that people with misconceptions about fundraising are often are making decisions about how much to invest in fundraising and which strategies to undertake.

-They also hire and evaluate fundraising staff.
-These leaders set fundraising goals backed up with no plan, no strategy or hiring/training program.
+These leaders also hire and evaluate fundraising staff.
+And, sometimes, these leaders set fundraising goals backed up with no plan, no strategy or hiring/training program.

 “I feel permanently exhausted and stressed.
 Not enough support, time, not enough buy-in from the board, and unrealistic goals.”